Thomas Jefferson Memorial

 You can get a taste of Jefferson's keen intellect from his writings about freedom and government inscribed on the marble walls surrounding his statue.

 Many people may be surprised to learn that Jefferson didn't list being president as one of his greatest accomplishments.
-When he appraised his own life, Jefferson wanted to be remembered as the "Author of the Declaration of American Independence, of the Statute of Virginia for religious freedom, and Father of the University of Virginia."
+When he appraised his own life, Jefferson wanted to be remembered as "Author of the Declaration of American Independence, of the Statute of Virginia for religious freedom, and Father of the University of Virginia."

 Check out the view of the White House from the memorial's steps—it's one of the best.